VanderPloegR1/companion/Satellite-API.md

 * `BITMAP` base64 encoded pixel data.
 This is only sent for devices which were added where `BITMAPS` is enabled.
 Resolution follows the size defined by the `BITMAPS`, also on the version of the api.
 Currently encoded as 8bit RGB (this may be configurable in the future).
 * `COLOR` hex encoded 8bit RGB color for the key.
 This is only sent for devices which were added where `COLORS` was true
 * `TEXT` base64 encoded text as should be displayed on the key.
 This is only sent for devices which were added where `TEXT` was true
+* `FONT_SIZE` numeric size that should be used when displaying the text on the key.
+This is only sent for devices which were added where `TEXT_SYLE` was true (added in v1.4.0)

 Note: expect more parameters to be added to this message over time.
 Some could increase the frequency of the message being received.